petebachant/petebachant.github.io/_posts/2024-10-15-reproducible-openfoam.markdown

     data/jhtdb-profiles.h5
 ```

-We can now see that as part of the project datasets on the Calkit web app.
+We can now see that as part of the project datasets on the Calkit website.
 We can also see the file is present, but ignored by Git,
 since it's managed by DVC.
+Because the dataset was imported, it does not take up any of this project's
+storage space, but will be present when the repo is cloned.

 ![Calkit project datasets page.](/images/repro-openfoam/datasets-page.png)